AD0791/Hanwash.mwater.dev/notes.md

 ---

-You get the project done.
+> You get the project done.

-TODO evaluation workplan mWater forms
+**DONE** evaluation workplan mWater forms.

-TODO build the data grids
+TODO build the data grids.
 TODO Dinepa indicator is a guide.
 TODO which indicateur dinepa available nan data grids.

-TODO Revamp the CAP console with example of HO et Steve
+TODO Revamp the CAP console with example of HO et Steve.